huynhsontung/videolan-docker-images/README.md

 The results will be available on VideoLAN docker registry under registry.videolan.org/$tag.

+You can list the available tags for a given image by using get-docker-tags.sh image-name

 If you require a new Linux distro to be a base of your future image(-s), please put it under videolan-base-$distro directory.